IIInitiationnn/CustomStackSize/README.md

 ### Compatibility
 Tested with Spigot 1.16.1.
 ### Overview
-- Provides functionality to edit items' stack sizes from 1 to 64.
+- Functionality to edit items' stack sizes from 1 to 64.
+- Convenient control over bulk resource groups such as by colour or type.
-- Provides ability to view item stack size.
+- Ability to view any item's stack size.
-- Commands can be called using `customstacksize` or its alias `css`.
+- Commands called using `/customstacksize` or its alias `/css`.
-- Changes to the configuration file `config.yml` can be loaded using `css reload`.
+- Changes to the configuration file `config.yml` loaded using `/css reload`.
 - Handles strange behaviour induced by certain interactions (emptying buckets, drinking stews).

 ### Commands